ethansalloum/aquaculture-computer-vision/README.md

 1) Parasite detection to be implemented in the future

 Our computer vision work only includes identifying and recording lengths and observation counts of healthy salmon.
 No sea lice/parasite dataset could be found, and more code must be written once enough of this data is found or captured.
+We would want the model to save images of fish with sever parasite infestations so the farmer could have more than a simple lice count.

 2) Why calculate salmon lengths?
 How do we make this measurement more accurate?